Foroozani/ComputerVision/README.md

 ```

 ### (b) - Emotion detection
 Many companies today use CV in their core business to detect emotions.
-For example, Apple recently bought Emotient, a startup that builds CV tools to recognize people's feelings.
+For example, Apple bought Emotient, a startup that builds CV tools to recognize people's feelings.
 Building an AI that sees human emotions can be highly valuable in some markets, like recomender system or self-driving car.
 Here is an example to detect one motion: Happiness :)